30184 - RISK MANAGEMENT WITH DERIVATIVES

 Go to class group/s: 31

-The course focuses on the following main derivatives instruments:
+After an overview of the derivatives markets, the course focuses on the following main derivatives instruments:

 - What are the main risks to be hedged with derivatives?

 - Forwards: contract specifications; forward prices and valuation; hedging with forwards.

 - Futures: contract specifications; hedging and trading with futures.

 - Swaps: pricing and usage of swap contracts.